Charles Rangel: Political

-He ran for party district leader and lost during an intense Democratic factional dispute in Harlem in 1963.
+Rangel ran for party district leader and lost during an intense Democratic factional dispute in Harlem in 1963.
 In 1964, Rangel and the man who would become his political mentor, Assemblyman Percy Sutton, merged clubs as part of forming the John F. Kennedy Democratic Club in Harlem (which later became part of the Rev. Martin Luther King Jr. Democratic Club).

 Rangel participated in the 1965 Selma to Montgomery marches, marching for four days even though he had planned only a brief appearance.
 He developed what The New York Times would label his irrepressible energy and joking style of self-mockery during this time.

 Rangel was selected in September 1966 by Harlem Democrats to run in the 72nd District for the New York State Assembly, after the incumbent Percy Sutton had been elected by the New York City Council members from Manhattan as Manhattan Borough President to fill the vacancy caused by the appointment of Constance Baker Motley as a federal judge.
 Rangel was victorious, serving in the 177th and 178th New York State Legislatures until 1970.
-He emerged as a leader among the black legislators in the state and became politically friendly with Governor of New York Nelson Rockefeller, who arranged for Rangel to run on the Republican as well as Democratic ballot line during his 1968 re-election.
+He emerged as a leader among the Black legislators in the state and became politically friendly with Governor of New York Nelson Rockefeller, who arranged for Rangel to run on the Republican as well as Democratic ballot line during his 1968 re-election.

 Rangel supported legalization of the numbers game, saying "For the average Harlemite, playing numbers... is moral and a way of life."
 He also opposed harsher penalties on prostitutes, on grounds of ineffectiveness.
 He was strongly concerned by the effects of drugs on Harlem, advocated that drug pushers be held accountable for the crimes committed by their users, and in general believed the problem was at the level of a threat to national security.

 In 1969, Rangel ran for the Democratic nomination for New York City Council President.
 In a tumultuous race that featured sportswriter Jimmy Breslin as mayoral candidate Norman Mailer's running mate, Rangel came in last in a field of six candidates.

 In 1970, Rangel ran for election to the U.S. House of Representatives, challenging long-time incumbent Congressman Adam Clayton Powell Jr., in the Democratic primary in New York's 18th congressional district.
 Powell had been an iconic, charismatic, and flamboyant figure who had become embroiled in an ethics controversy in 1967, lost his seat, and then regained it in 1969 due to the U.S. Supreme Court decision in Powell v.
 McCormack.
 In a field with five candidates Rangel focused on criticizing Powell's frequent absences from Congress.
 In the June primary Rangel defeated Powell by 150 votes out of around 25,000 cast.
 Powell tried to take legal action to overturn the result claiming over 1,000 ballots were improper votes but was unsuccessful.
 Powell also failed to get on the ballot as an independent.
 With both Democratic and Republican backing, Rangel won the November 1970 general election–against a Liberal Party candidate and several others–with 88 percent of the vote.